aofxta/mind-map/README.md

 ## Notice

-this repo that convert original lib to typescript lib.
+This repo that convert original lib to typescript lib.

 ## Original